David Spraggs, Senior Teacher, Gisborne Kindergarten Association

 Celia Hogan believes the building blocks for thriving Early Childhood centres literally lie right outside.
 As a facilitator of outdoor and nature-based learning, Celia inspires early years teachers to look beyond the day to day challenges and find outdoor learning opportunities where kids can blossom.
 While investigating how nature sessions could work within preschools she found teachers really struggled to get off site with their children.
 With support and guidance their confidence grew, and she is now excited to be running professional development for nature educators in the early years.
 Celia originally studied outdoor recreation and adult education.
 For the past 20 years she has worked for a variety of outdoor education organisations internationally, setting up, developing and running outdoor programmes, wilderness expeditions, leadership development programmes and establishing risk management and safety systems.
 Now with two wild pre-schoolers herself she wants to share her passion for getting children outdoors and into nature.

-KEYNOTE: Leading in a Crisis
+KEYNOTE: Resilience in a Crisis

 Harko Brown, Kaimatai Hupara